Richie1136/Sundaesondemand-testing-app/sundaes/README.md

 # QueryType

-Role (most preferred)
-AltText (images)
-Text (display elements)
-Form elements - PlaceholderText, LabelText, DisplayValue
+Role (most preferred) AltText (images) Text (display elements) Form elements - PlaceholderText, LabelText, DisplayValue

+# SummaryForm Review

+# Mouseover for terms and conditions

+userEvent.hover and userEvent.unhover methods queryByText to and expect().not.toBeInTheDocument() for element starting out not on the page. async waitForElementToBeRemoved for element that was there and then disappeared.

+# test not wrapped in act(...) warning -

+Determine how component is getting updated async and account for in tests

 # Getting Started with Create React App